 I started YGOPRODeck during the summer month of July 2016, I had recently finished college and wanted to keep working on my coding skills.
-After reigniting my interest in Yu-Gi-Oh! a couple of months prior thanks to a friend, I wanted to try build something revolving around Yu-Gi-Oh.
-A lot of people ask me how did I come up with the name "YGOPRODeck" and it was basically something along these lines: YGO (Yu-Gi-Oh!)
+After reigniting my interest in Yu-Gi-Oh! a couple of months prior thanks to a friend, I wanted to try to build something revolving around Yu-Gi-Oh.
+A lot of people have asked me how did I come up with the name "YGOPRODeck" and it was something along these lines: YGO (Yu-Gi-Oh!)
 PRO (Professional/Good) Deck (Decks).
 I had around ~10 other names that were in contention but I chose YGOPRODeck in the end.

 Here is the one of the very first images of the original YGOPRODeck!
 My programming skills were exceptionally poor at the item but I had a drive and a willingness to learn new things.
 A lot of the concepts I started learning had not been taught through my Level 8 Honours Degree.

 The site was very simple, I basically just manually created WordPress Yu-Gi-Oh! deck pages from the decks that user sent in.
 That's right, absolutely nothing was automatic.
 The site averaged ~10-15 users at one time.
 It wasn't until 2017 when I developed a custom method to automatically upload decks to the site that things really started to take off.

 Over the next few years the site would grow, change and become more feature rich.
 It ended up averaging ~6-8 million views a month!
 It was still based on WordPress which in hindsight I really wish I had avoided.
 In or around 2018 I created a fully-fleshed out Yu-Gi-Oh!
 Card Database subdomain which was custom built by hand (no WordPress!).
 This allowed users to easily view card information along with getting access to a variety of purchase links for each card.